-- b.
-In the QoS Policy for field, enter a descriptive name for the new application or game. - c.
-In the Connection Type list, select either TCP, UDP, or both (TCP/UDP).
-Specify the port number or range of port numbers used by the application or game. - 7.
+- 4. In the QoS Policy for field, type the name of the application or game. - In the Priority Category list, select either Applications or Online Gaming.
+A list of applications or games displays. - 6.
+You can select an existing item from the list, or you can scroll and select Add a New Application or Add a New Game, as applicable. - 7.
+If prompted, in the Connection Type list, select either TCP, UDP, or both (TCP/UDP).
+Specify the port number or range of port numbers that the application or game uses. - 8.
 From the Priority list, select the priority for Internet access for this traffic relative to other applications and traffic.
-The options are Low, Normal, High, and Highest. - 8.
+The options are Low, Normal, High, and Highest. - 9.
 Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen.